bonorico/gcipdr/README.md

 ```
 # ~+~+~+~+~+~+~+~  ~+~+~+~+~+~+~+~  ~+~+~+~+~+~+~+~  ~+~+~+~+~+~+~+~ ~+~+~+~+~+~+~+~  ~+~+~+~+~+~+~+~ ~+~+~+~+~+~+~+~

-# Package Description (from DESCRIPTION file)
+# Package Description

-The proposed Gaussian Copula technique generates (unavailable) IPD from simple IPD summaries (like empirical marginal moments and correlation matrix).
-Ultimate focus is recovery of IPD inferences from the generated data.
-Applications are envisioned in fields like Statistical Disclosure Control, Distributed Computing (within infrastructures like DataShield -- see https://cran.datashield.org/), and, provided the required IPD summaries can be retrieved, Research Synthesis (ideally like meta-analysis) and Reproduction.
+The proposed Gaussian Copula technique generates pseudodata replacing IPD, using simple summaries, like IPD empirical marginal moments and correlation matrix, as only input data.
+In contexts where IPD is not available, pseudodata is a mean to compute approximate IPD inferences.
+The approach has applications in statistical disclosure control, distributed computing (e.g. see DataShield -- see https://cran.datashield.org/), and, ideally research synthesis or reproduction.

 # Further Details

-This package is a beta version and extensive editing, documenting, and
+This package (documentation) is yet to receive furhter editing.
-amelioration shall be expected in the future.

 # HOW TO CITE